 Fibromyalgia is very real.
-However, there are no specific diagnostic tests for of fibromyalgia, which may cause doctors challenges during diagnosis.
+However, there are no specific diagnostic tests for of fibromyalgia, which may cause doctors difficult challenges while trying to obtain a during diagnosis.
 Also, the symptoms of fibromyalgia can be similar to those of other conditions, which may lead to a misdiagnosis.

 Fibromyalgia and Arthritis